 Attendees learn some basic tips to reduce the likelihood of a fire at work and at home.
-One of the training aids involves an indoor simulation system that projects a fire on a screen utilizing laser fire extinguishers for those college office occupants who don't have the luxury of leaving the building for a training session.
-Also, we combine the procedural steps of evacuation should the need occur to use a fire extinguisher upon egress.
-The additional station includes a pull station, strobe light, smoke detector, annunciator, and an interactive 911 phone that allows participants to practice responding to an emergency from the moment a fire is noticed.
+One of the training aids involves an indoor simulation system that projects a fire on a screen utilizing laser fire extinguishers for those college office occupants who do not have the luxury of leaving the building for a training session.